argonautproject/scheduling/pages/_includes/intro.md

            - set of common [visit types](ValueSet-visit-type.html)
       - books an appointment
       - cancels an appointment
+      - Exchange of medical history ( document only )
    - Provider retrieves their existing appointments for all patients

 ### Future Scope